-After much consultation, this plan proposes that 3 sites are allocated for housing (limited to 1 dwelling per site), and a fourth site is identified as a 'reserve' should one or more of the sites fail to progress in a reasonable timeframe.
+This plan proposes that 4 sites are allocated for housing (limited to 1 dwelling per site).
 This development will supplement the Local Plan policies that support affordable housing, rural workers dwellings and affordable housing rural exception sites.
 The sites are shown on the Policy Maps at Appendices P6 - Fosters Hill and P7 - The Borough.